Slipzter/portfolio_website/README.md

 # Welcome to my website!

 ##### Built with HTML, CSS and vanilla JavaScript.
-#### Plans for the future is to build two additional versions with React.js and Blazor.
+#### Plans for the future is to build two additional versions of this website with React.js and Blazor.

 ### Stay tuned!